cicidi/leetcode/system_design/webCrawler/WEB_CRAWLER.md

 Content clean up after a period of time

 ##Follow up
+- data storage
 - concurrent download
 - de-duplicate
 - ip-blocked
 - how to know crawling finish (no sub url)
 - how to split work if half machine is faster than others  (job are picked by machine itself, so does'nt matter of machine speed)
 - Split job by location
+- circle dependency.
+- performance enhancement
+  - download from closest server. becasue on server and target IP region.
+How to build a distributed system.

 ##Reference